/ / Which Paris Metro Tickets Or Passes Should You Buy In 2025

 Navigo Découverte Travel Card

-The Weekly Pass costs €30.75 for all zones, and although it sounds like a good deal, it comes with certain limitations.
+The Weekly Pass costs €31.6 and although it may sound like a good deal, it comes with certain limitations.

 It is only valid from Monday to Sunday midnight, regardless of when you start using it, and it can only be purchased starting on the Friday before your travel week.

 Additionally, you must write your name on the card and attach a passport photo.
-If you don’t have a photo, you can take one at the photo booths available in various metro and train stations.
+If you don’t have a photo, you can take one at the photo booths in the various metro and train stations.

 Is the Navigo Découverte Travel Card worth it?

-Just the round trips to the airport by train would cost €23.60, Versailles would be €8.10, and Disneyland Paris €10, totaling €41.70, which already exceeds the cost of the pass, making it a cheaper option.
+Just the round trips to the airport by train would cost €26, and if you add metro tickets for 5 trips (which is €12.5), the price becomes €38.5 which already exceeds the cost of the pass, making it a cheaper option.
+And, it’s obviously much cheaper than the Paris Visite Travel Pass.

 With all that being said, what’s the best ticket option for your time in Paris?